1. Story Guide

 Hungry for work, Hatherley agreed.

-Cat note (metaphorical): No cats in this flashback, but you can see one or two clockwork mice, one sitting on a shelf next to an old oil can that is dripping oil onto a grateful mouse, and another is running allong the skirting board towards a mouse hole that has a small but ornate archway over it.
+Mouse Note: you can see three clockwork mice, one sitting on a shelf next to an old oil can that is dripping oil onto a grateful mouse, and another is running along the skirting board towards a mouse hole that has a small but ornate archway over it.

-6. Spread 5 — The Night Train
+7. Spread 5 — The Night Train

 Scene: Paddington Station at night.
 Steam hisses around the platform lamps.
 Hatherley boards the last train to Eyford, a small Berkshire village.